Contents

 What is a good DART rate?

-DART Rates differ from industry to industry; with certain industries having a significantly higher risk than others.
+DART rates differ from industry to industry; with certain industries having a significantly higher risk than others.
 Many organizations compare themselves to other organizations with the same NAICS code to determine a good DART score.
-Overall, the United States Bureau of Labor Statistics (BLS) reports a DART of 1.5 cases per 100 full-time equivalent workers for private industry in 2017.
+Overall, the United States Bureau of Labor Statistics (BLS) reports a DART of 0.9 cases per 100 full-time equivalent workers for private industry in 2023.

 How can safety software help?

-Vector EHS’s Incidents Module helps companies gather essential incident-related data and then analyze it for trends or problems.
+Vector EHS Incident Management Software helps companies gather essential incident-related data and then analyze it for trends or problems.
 Any range of incident, injury or illness can be tracked through this software, allowing your users to generate reliable OSHA 300, 300A, and 301 logs to keep in compliance with OSHA recordkeeping regulations.
-To learn more about how Vector EHS Management Software can help you generate incident rates, contact us today, or sign up for a free demo of the software.